ntgptit/repeatwise/00_docs/01-business-analysis/03-user-stories.md

 ### US-1.1: Register an account

-As a new user, I want to sign up with email and password, so that I can use the app to study.
+As a new user, I want to sign up with email, optional username, and password, so that I can use the app to study.
 Priority: Must Have — Story Points: 3

 ### US-1.2: Log in

-As a registered user, I want to log in with my email and password, so that I can access my study data.
+As a registered user, I want to log in with my username or email and password, so that I can access my study data.
 Priority: Must Have — Story Points: 3

 ### US-1.3: Auto refresh token